jaafarkh/spectcorrV2/README.md

 Using visual studio 2017.
-The project is based on c++ console application. the application calculates spectral correlation/coherence using ACP, fast ACP, FAM, Antoni et al Fast SC, Borghesani and Antoni fast dirichlet based SC, and Aggregated FAM.
+The project is based on c++ console application. the application calculates spectral correlation/coherence using ACP, fast ACP, FAM, Antoni et al Fast SC, Borghesani and Antoni fast dirichlet based SC, FastSCP, and Aggregated FAM.

 Please cite the code as:
--Aggregated FFT Accumulation Method to Compute Spectral Correlation and Coherence and its Application in Bearing Fault Diagnosis
+-Aggregated FFT Accumulation Method for Cyclic Spectral Analysis and Its Application to Rolling Element Bearing Fault Diagnosis

 # Project Dependency